Dr. Angie Hardy

 Veterinary Technicians

-Why did you choose to work in the field of Veterinary Medicine?
+Why did you choose to work in the veterinary medicine field?

 Do you have a mantra or philosophy that you live by?